Putting it together

 iris = RDatasets.dataset("datasets", "iris");

 A Plot is a pure Julia object and doesn't interact with plotly.js by itself.
-This means that we can't view the actual plotly figure the data represents.
+This means that we can't view the actual plotly figure that the data represents until we have a way to display it to the screen.

-To do that we need to link the Plot to one or more display frontends.
+To do that we need to link the Plot to one or more display front-ends.
+The (lowercase) plot() function is used to set up the link.

 mutable struct SyncPlot